 • Time-Dependent Intentions

-Some people not only set long-term and daily intentions but also choose monthly and weekly intentions as well.
+Some individuals not only set long-term and daily intentions but also choose monthly and weekly intentions as well.

 • Event-Specific Intentions

-Some people set intentions for specific events in their lives, like a vacation, conference, internship, etc.
+You might even want to set intentions for specific events, like a vacation, conference, internship, etc.

-Finally, an intention journal is also a way to ‘put your dreams out there.’
-Sometimes you have an intention but just aren’t sure how to move toward it in your present circumstances.
+Finally, an intention journal is also a way to ‘put your dreams out there!

 Disclaimer: Our web pages and blog posts provide general information for general purposes only and not to be used for any medical, legal or alternative health advice for any type of physical, mental health or financial concerns.Always speak to your practitioner before embarking on any new alternative treatments.
 If you have concerns about any medical matters, you should always consult your healthcare provider without delay.We thank you for taking full responsibility for your own health and wellbeing in life. ☺